joelparkerhenderson/system-quality-attributes/doc/availability/index.md

 </span>

+**Define available:** <span data-chatgpt-prompt="define available (computers and software)">Available refers to computers and software that are currently accessible and ready for use.
+These resources can be either physical or virtual and are typically ready to be utilized at any time without requiring extensive setup or configuration.
+Availability may be affected by factors such as network connectivity, hardware reliability, and software compatibility.
+In general, available computers and software are considered to be reliable resources that can be used to perform a variety of tasks, ranging from basic productivity work to complex analytical tasks.</span>

 ## See Also

 * [Wikipedia: Availability](https://wikipedia.org/wiki/Availability): The proportion of time a system is in a functioning condition.

 * [Dictionary: available](https://www.dictionary.com/browse/available): suitable or ready for use; of use or service; at hand. readily obtainable.

-* [OpenAI: available](https:://openai.com): <span data-chatgpt-prompt="define available (computers and software)">Available refers to computers and software that are currently accessible and ready for use.
-These resources can be either physical or virtual and are typically ready to be utilized at any time without requiring extensive setup or configuration.
-Availability may be affected by factors such as network connectivity, hardware reliability, and software compatibility.
-In general, available computers and software are considered to be reliable resources that can be used to perform a variety of tasks, ranging from basic productivity work to complex analytical tasks.</span>